 To me, the highlight stretch of the course comes midway through the front nine.
 Holes 5-7 are kind of Eugene’s own “Amen Corner” in my opinion.
 These are three standout holes in a row.

 The 5th is a demanding par-3 that stretches out to 192 yards from the Championship tees.
 I think they may have an even further back box that they can bring out for big tournaments to really make this a beast.
 It’s hard not draw a slight comparison between this and the famed 12th hole at Augusta National.
 You are hitting over a crossing water hazard and the front/side edges of the green slope down toward the water with the grass leading all the way down to the hazard.
-There isn’t a bunker in front like at Augusta and the green is much deeper, but the bunkers on the hill behind the green and the way things slope toward the hazard definitely felt like a northwestern cousin of one of golf’s most famous holes.
+There isn’t a bunker in front like at Augusta and the green is much deeper, but the bunkers on the hill behind the green and the way things slope toward the hazard definitely felt like a northwestern cousin of one of golf’s most famous short holes.

 The 6th is a fun par-5 that utilizes the only real change in elevation on the course.
 Your tee shot is uphill and then the hole is a sweeping dogleg right, eventually leading to a downhill approach to an intimidating peninsula green complex that also falls off toward the water in every direction.